DECEMBER 2020 NEWSLETTER

 Boxtops For Education

-We will continue to collect the “Boxtops for Education” labels from specially designated products throughout the school year.
-Please continue to send in those boxtops!
+You may continue to support Little Folks by scanning the “Boxtops for Education” labels from specially designated products throughout the school year.

-Little Folks will be open until 1 PM on Tuesday, December 24th.
-Little Folks will be closed on Wednesday and Thursday, December 25th and 26th for the Christmas holiday.
-Little Folks will reopen on Friday, Dec.27th.
+Little Folks will be open until 5:30 PM on Wednesday, December 23rd.
+Little Folks will be closed on Thursday and Friday, December 24th and 25th for the Christmas holiday.
+Little Folks will reopen on Monday, Dec.28th.

-The Holiday Parties and Pajama Days for all classes will be held on Tuesday and Wednesday, December17th and 18th.
+The Holiday Parties and Pajama Days for all classes will be held on Tuesday and Wednesday, December 22nd and 23rd.

 Health Care Policy